Azerbaijanis in Georgia: Soviet Georgia

-Gamsakhurdia's presidency

-During Georgia's movement toward independence from the Soviet Union, the Azerbaijani population expressed fear for its fate in independent Georgia.
 In the late 1980s, most ethnic Azerbaijanis occupying local government positions in the Azerbaijani-populated areas were removed from their positions.
 In 1989, there were changes in the ethnic composition of the local authorities and the resettlement of thousands of eco-migrants who had suffered from landslides in the mountainous region of Svaneti.
 The local Azerbaijani population, accepting of the migrants at first, demanded only to resolve the problem of Azerbaijani representation on the municipal level.
 The demands were ignored; later the eco-migrants, culturally different from the local population and facing social hardships, were accused of attacks and robbery against the Azerbaijanis, which in turn led to demonstrations, ethnic clashes between Svans and Azerbaijanis, demands for an Azerbaijani autonomy in Borchali and for the expulsion of Svan immigrants from Kvemo-Kartli.
-The antagonism reached its peak during the presidency of Zviad Gamsakhurdia (1991–1992), when hundreds of Azerbaijani families were forcibly evicted from their homes in Dmanisi and Bolnisi by nationalist paramilitaries and fled to Azerbaijan.
-Thousands of Azerbaijanis emigrated in fear of nationalist policies.
-In his speech in Kvareli, Gamsakhurdia accused the Azerbaijani population of Kakheti of "holding up their heads and measuring swords with Kakheti".
-The Georgian nationalist press expressed concern with regard to the fast natural growth of the Azerbaijani population.

-Although ethnic oppression in the 1990s did not take place on a wide scale, minorities in Georgia, especially Azerbaijanis and Ossetians, encountered the problem of dealing with nationalist organisations established in some parts of the country.
+Republic of Georgia

 Previously not prone to migrating, Azerbaijanis became the second largest emigrating ethnic community in Georgia in the early 1990s, with three-quarters of these mainly rural emigrants leaving for Azerbaijan and the rest for Russia.
 Unlike other minority groups, many remaining Azerbaijanis cited attachment to their home communities and unwillingness to leave behind well-developed farms as their reason to stay.
 Furthermore, Georgian-born Azerbaijanis who immigrated to Azerbaijan at various times, including 50,000 Georgian-born spouses of Azerbaijani citizens, reported bureaucratic problems faced in Azerbaijan, with some unable to acquire Azerbaijani citizenship for nearly 20 years.